alanwatsonforster/glass/docs/src/usermanual/map.md

 - A1, A2, B1, B2, C1, and C2: These are adaptations of the original sheets from *The Speed of Heat*.

 - A3, B3, and C3: These are duplicates of A1, B1, and C1.
-Scenario V-25 in *The Speed of Heat* requires two copies of sheet C1; use sheets C1 and C3 instead.
+Scenario V-25 in *The Speed of Heat* requires a duplicate of sheet C1; use sheet C3 instead.

 - A4 to A6, B4 to B6, and C4 to C6, D1 to D6: These are fifteen new sheets, currently all land at level 0 with no other terrain features.
 They are for future expansion.